slamice/wri/hipsters/chapter09.md

 I looked back at him and again he smiled, "a month, right?"

-Walking back to my desk, I smiled back and my heaved a sigh.
+Walking back to my desk, I smiled back and my chest heaved a sigh.
 All the jeans and lattes the world chugged out were thrown to the floor.
 I saw pathetic coffee cups and free snacks wading down a stream.
 They were tasteless and garbage.
 I hope no one noticed and I shuffled embarrassed to my seat, slightly nasious.

 My anxieties played and the words and symbols danced the rest of the day around my screen in front of a picture of a mountain top I only just noticed. (((couldn't see the desktop picture)))